lethang7794/fcj-lambda-canary-with-aws-cli-workshop/content/workshop-5-1.md

 - To verify that the new version is healthy, you can use CloudWatch alarms to monitor the [invocation metrics](https://docs.aws.amazon.com/lambda/latest/dg/monitoring-metrics-types.html#invocation-metrics) `Errors`

 > [!NOTE]
-> For AWS Lambda, the _wait time_ is the time between
->
-> - the start of the canary deployment, and
-> - the time when the new version is fully weighted (100% traffic is routed to the new version).
+> For AWS Lambda, the _wait time_ is the time between: 1. the start of the canary deployment, and 2. the time when the new version is fully weighted (100% traffic is routed to the new version).
+Usually, it is one of the following values: 5 min, 10 min, 15 min, 30 min.
->
-> Usually, it is one of the following values: 5 min, 10 min, 15 min, 30 min.

 > [!TIP]
 > AWS Lambda integrates with other AWS services to help you monitor and troubleshoot your Lambda functions.
->
-> - Lambda automatically monitors Lambda functions on your behalf and reports metrics through Amazon CloudWatch.
-> - To help you monitor your code when it runs, Lambda automatically tracks the number of requests, the invocation duration per request, and the number of requests that result in an error.
+Lambda automatically monitors Lambda functions on your behalf and reports metrics through Amazon CloudWatch.
+To help you monitor your code when it runs, Lambda automatically tracks the number of requests, the invocation duration per request, and the number of requests that result in an error.

 ## Preparation